 Committee Reason: This proposal removes a phrase that is misplaced.
-Simply focusing on smaller alterations is appropriate to allow the omission of Type B dwelling or sleeping units.
-This omission should not also require a change of occupancy.
+Simply focusing on smaller alterations is approallow the omission of Type B dwelling or sleeping units.
+This omission should not also require a change of occupancy. priate to Assembly Action: None